 - 1/4 cup thinly sliced green onions

-- 2 cups diced, cooked, boneless, skinless chicken breast (see note)
+- 2 cups diced, cooked, boneless, skinless chicken breasts (see note)

 - 1 cup nonfat plain Greek yogurt